Moeder Maas, Bron Van Leven

 Time & Tickets

 ‘If you have patience, it’s the most beautiful job in the world’, says Frank Resseler about his work as a director of nature documentaries.
-Patience he most certainly has had.
+Patience he most certainly had.
 For fifteen years, Resseler shot professional footage of the Meuse.
 Now he has made a short documentary from all that material.
 Moeder Maas, Bron Van Leven makes you realise how extraordinary nature is in the Meuse Valley.
-The Meuse is somewhat of a unique river in Western Europe; a river that is high or low because of rain, creating new biotopes every time.
-Resseler shows how animals adapt to the erratic nature of the Meuse.
-After watching this documentary – with stunning shots of fluttering atalanta butterflies, the very rare wolf spider and common terns scavenging for food – you will look at the Meuse differently.
+The Meuse is somewhat of a unique river in Western Europe; a river that is either raised or lowered by rain, creating new biotopes every time.
+Resseler shows how animals adapt to its erratic nature.
+After watching this documentary – with stunning shots of fluttering atalanta butterflies, the very rare wolf spider and common terns scavenging for food – you will be looking at the Meuse differently.

 Frank Resseler, Belgium, 2024, 22 min.
 Dutch spoken, without subtitles.